lldpd/lldpd/README.md

 ## Embedding

-To embed lldpd into an existing system, there are two point of entries:
+To embed lldpd into an existing system, there are two points of entry:

  1. If your system does not use standard Linux interface, you can support additional interfaces by implementing the appropriate